suasuasuasuasua/personal-website/content/blog/drafts/understanding-the-blog-template.md

 ## `devenv.nix`

 I use [`devenv`](https://devenv.sh/) to define per-project development shells.
-The packages come from [`nixpkgs`](https://github.com/NixOS/nixpkgs), the largest package repository in the world.
-Since `devenv` uses `nix` and `nixpkgs` under the hood, you get two important benefits: 1) a reproducible build with the lockfile (`devenv.lock`) and 2) an elegant way to define all dependencies in a unified interface.
+The packages come from [`nixpkgs`](https://github.com/NixOS/nixpkgs).
+Since `devenv` uses `nix` and `nixpkgs` under the hood, you get two important
+benefits: 1) a reproducible build with the lockfile (`devenv.lock`) and 2) an elegant way to define all dependencies in a unified interface.

 You might be thinking, "doesn't `package-lock.json`" do that for you already?
 Yes, but only for the project dependencies.
 This does nothing for external tooling and programs.
+Is this overkill for a personal website?
+Maybe.
+But it scratches the OCD in my brain.

 In the `devenv.nix`, you'll find declarations for packages, languages, git-hooks, and more.
 As an aside, `devenv` has a long list of features like